 TRA—Trade Readjustment Allowances.
 Weekly TRA may be payable to eligible claimants when they exhaust UI benefits.
 TRA benefits will be paid if a claimant is enrolled in a TAA-approved training program or has a waiver of the training requirement.
 TRA payment is the basis for HCTC eligibility.

-TRACER—Texas Rapid Access to Career and Economic Resources is a dynamic labor market information delivery system in Texas, backed up by the combined experience of 80 economists.

 Training Services—Under WIOA and TAA, training services may include occupational skills training, vocational skills training, dual-language training—which provides the necessary vocational skills and remedial education together in an integrated curriculum (also called contextual learning or integrated vocational skills training)—or employer-based training such as on-the-job training (OJT) and customized training.

 TWC—Texas Workforce Commission